petethegreat/transitTweets/README.md

 Right now, there are a few different pieces that all seem to work.
 Focus now is to get all the pieces working together nicely under Docker, and then install it on AWS.
 Have created a docker branch to do this.

+## SSL/https
+Need our server to repond to https requests (github pages serve site over https, which requires that our javascript gets over https) Add ssl on to nginx config.
+Sort this

 ## Kafka
 Ran into some out-of-memory errors when trying to work with Kafka on the raspberry pi.
 Will come back to this.
 At present want to get something running.
 Will use an sqlite database to store tweets and processed data for now.
 This isn't scalable and won't teach me anything about kafka, but should be sufficient to get a map that displays twitter data in realtime(ish).
 Javascript/d3.js/Docker are all fairly new to me, and I'd like to get something up and running in the near future.
 Will aim to get the map up and running, with the html hosted on github pages and the tweepy/python/flask backend on AWS.
 Once this is working, I'll tackle kafka, and do some more advanced processing/machine learning in spark.